 Figure 20 above displays the sequence diagram for sending a private message.
 This scenario is assuming the user has no previous chat history with the recipient.
 It demonstrates the user selects the message recipient, which causes the front end to make a HTTP POST request to create a new chat.
 The middleware then handles this request, by inserting a new document into the Chat collection, containing details about the chat, such as the chats unique id, the chat participants and the id of each message which is sent in the chat.
 This returns a successful response to the front end which then displays the chat to the user.
 Then the user can add a message to be sent, which causes the front end to sent a HTTP POST request again, along with the message data.
 The middleware then handles the request by inserting the message data and a unique message id into the message collection.
 This unique message id is also added to its associated chat document, as mentioned previously.
 A success response is finally returned to the front end.

-23
+3.2.3 Back End

 MongoDB was the chosen database for this project.
 As Mongo is a NoSQL document database, the design process of a schema differs greatly from that of a relational database schema.
 While relational schema design is very structured and tends to be normalized – meaning there is no duplicated data, Mongo is a lot more flexible, without a formal design process or strict rules.
 Thus, rather than displaying the schema design in an Entity Relational Diagram, the general format of each collection will be described in the following paragraphs.